Sharry Veres, MD, MHSM

 When he’s not treating patients, Dr. Wisthoff enjoys spending his free time with his family hiking, snow shoeing, working out, cooking and exploring new restaurants in Denver.

 Many community specialists play a vital role in the teaching and consultation with the residents.
 We have a sports medicine clinic once weekly.
 There are also several community preceptors who offer an outside perspective while precepting in our outpatient clinic each month.
-Come meet our exceptional staff and see first hand how our program attracts some of the best and brightest minds in medicine.
+Come meet our exceptional staff and see first-hand how our program attracts some of the best and brightest minds in medicine and integrated care.

 Lupe came from Mexico with her family when she was 11 years old.
 She graduated from high school and completed two years of secretarial skills at Barnes Business College in Denver.
 Lupe enjoys family activities with her husband and her three children ages 7, 14 and 16 years.
 Lupe decided to work in the healthcare industry when her 52 year old mother died in a hospital bed due to a seizure.
 She also enjoys knowing that her bilingual skills have helped so many people especially her family and clinic patients when she has the opportunity to help them.